xlladdins/xll/docs/Excel4MacrosQ-S.md

 </tbody>
 </table>

-Name\_text    is the name of an open slide show sheet for which you want information.
+Name\_text&nbsp;&nbsp;&nbsp;&nbsp;is the name of an open slide show sheet for which you want information.
 If name\_text is omitted, it is assumed to be the active sheet.

-Slide\_num    is the number of the slide about which you want information.
+Slide\_num&nbsp;&nbsp;&nbsp;&nbsp;is the number of the slide about which you want information.

   - > If slide\_num is omitted, it is assumed to be the slide associated
     > with the active cell on the sheet specified by name\_text.